-We know that hot springs have been used for thousands of years.
-The ancient Greeks, Phoenicians, Hebrews and Egyptians made special pools for bathing both communally and privately.
+Hot springs have been used for thousands of years.
+The ancient Greeks, Phoenicians, Hebrews, and Egyptians made special pools for bathing both communally and privately.
 Hot springs water has been used for healing purposes as well as in religious ceremonies.

 Hot Springs Health Benefits

-Because of the unique nature of hot springs, the exact content of each one will vary to some degree.
-But regardless of the little differences, most Oregon hot springs contain over 13 different minerals: sulfur, silica, calcium, sodium, bicarbonate, boron, magnesium, selenium, potassium, bromine, flourine, lithium, and iron.
+Because of the unique nature of different hot springs, the exact mineral content of each one will vary to some degrees.
+Regardless of the differences, most Oregon hot springs contain over 13 different minerals: sulfur, silica, calcium, sodium, bicarbonate, boron, magnesium, selenium, potassium, bromine, fluorine, lithium, and iron.

 - Calming effects on mind and body

-- Increased blood circulation
+- Blood circulation improvement

 - Muscle relaxing effects

-- Helpful with rehabilitation and accidents
+- Injury rehabilitation after accidents

 - Joint and muscle pain relief

-- Osteoporosis, rheumatism and arthritis pain relief
+- Osteoporosis, rheumatism, and arthritis pain relief